kt3k/localsd/README.md

 # localsd v0.1.0

-> Local Service Discovery service
+> Localhost Service Discovery service

 Do you have many services hosted in localhost like `localhost:NNNN`?
 Do you often forget which service is hosted at which port number?